xy1718/muLabsDAO/_docs/proposals.md

 How do bottom-up initiatives get funded?
 How do you get funds to do something without a budget process?

 Answer: If you want something that needs funding, form a Proposal.
-That is, find others that want the same thing and are willing to "make the effort" for it with their own resources.
+That is, find others that want the same thing and are willing to "make the effort" for it with their own resources until we launch a [project](project.html).

 What is a Proposal?
 -------------------